 Paul Park Ranger & The Mystery of the Disappearing Ducks

-As an experience and interface designer with an amazing cross-cross-disiplinary team collaboration at LucasFilm and The Apple Multimedia Lab, we created “Paul Park Ranger & The Mystery of the Disappearing Ducks.”
-First designed as an early two screen laserdisc prototype and then as a product it including: an interactive CD-ROM, 2-sided videodisc, Student Case Book and Teacher Guide produced by LucasArts co-developed with the National Audubon Society, Inc.
+Experience Designer with an amazing cross-disiplinary team collaboration at LucasFilm and The Apple Multimedia Lab, creating “Paul Park Ranger & The Mystery of the Disappearing Ducks” prototype and later as Creative Producer the product version with a Student Case Book and Teacher Guide produced by LucasArts and co-developed with the National Audubon Society, Inc.